 Cash offers on houses are more common than you think.

-30% of the home sale in America are cash home sales.
-In several metropolitan cities, the number of cash home purchases has exceeded traditional home sales.
+As of November 2022, 26% of US home sales were all-cash transactions.
+In fact, cash home purchases have exceeded traditional home sales in several metropolitan cities.
 These include Naples, Youngstown, Salisbury, Atlanta, and Utica.

-Cash home sales are common under the following circumstances:
+Cash sales take place under the following circumstances:

-- A real estate investor is interested in your property
+- A real estate investor has shown interest in your property.

-- Home seller approaches a cash home buyer or an iBuyer
+- A home seller approaches a cash home buyer or an iBuyer.

-- Your property is located in a hot seller’s market and the buyer wants to stand out
+- Your property is in a hot seller’s market, and the buyer wants to stand out.

-With interest rates doubling over the past year, cash home buyers will have an edge over traditional buyers in the near future.
+With interest rates doubling over the past year, cash home buyers will be more popular than traditional buyers in 2023.

-Here are the following questions you should ask before you accept a cash offer on your house.
+Here are the questions you should ask before you accept a cash offer on your house.

 What are the Pros and Cons of Accepting a Cash Offer?

-Home sellers indeed prefer cash home offers over financed ones, but they come with their own drawbacks.
-It is better to weigh both the pros and cons of a cash offer before accepting one.
+Home sellers indeed prefer cash home offers over financed ones.
+But they have their drawbacks.
+It is better to weigh the pros and cons of a cash offer before accepting one.

 - Lower Risks of a Deal Falling Through: 16% of purchase agreements fell through in July 2022.
 A cash-backed offer assures sellers that the buyer won’t back out if they fail to secure a mortgage.

-- You Might have to Settle for Less: As per a study conducted by researchers in the Rady School of Management at the University of California, home sellers accept cash offers 12% lower than financed offers.
+- You Might have to Settle for Less: As per a study, home sellers accept cash offers 12% lower than financed offers.

-- You Might Pay High Hidden Costs: Cash home-buying companies lump in several hidden costs which they generally term as “service fees”.
+- You May Incur Significant Hidden Costs: Cash home-buying companies lump in several hidden costs, which they generally term “service fees.”
 This may be as high as 13% of the home sale price.

-Should I Accept a Cash Offer for My House?
+Should You Accept a Cash Offer for Your House?

 Yes, you should accept a cash offer on your house.
-Cash offers have lesser chances of falling through and have no financing and appraisal contingencies.
-Also, several cash buyers skip inspection contingencies.
+Cash offers have fewer chances of falling through and have no financing and appraisal contingencies.
+Also, several cash buyers skip the home inspection contingency.

-In a cash home sale, you are very likely to receive cash offers lower than the fair market value.
-These can be as low as 50% of the market value.
+In a cash home sale, you are very likely to receive cash offers below the home’s fair market value.
+These can be as low as 50% of what the home is worth.

-For a cash home buyer, stakes are very high because they risk losing liquid funds.
-So, it is best to get all your questions answered before you make cash offers on houses.
+For a cash home buyer, the stakes are very high because they risk losing liquid funds.
+So, get answers to all your questions before you make cash offers on houses.

 What are the Pros and Cons of Making a Cash Offer?

 Just because you have the cash doesn’t mean you should make an offer on a house.
-Assess both the pros and the cons before bidding for a house on sale.
+Assess both the pros and the cons before bidding on a house for sale.

-- Home Sellers will Find Your Offer More Appealing: Lower risk of fall through, simpler & quicker closing, and lesser contingencies, are some of the reasons why cash offers appeal to most home sellers.
+- Your Offer will Appeal to Most Home Sellers: Lower risk of falling through, a simpler and quicker closing, and fewer contingencies, are some of the reasons why cash offers appeal to most home sellers.

-- You will cut down on the Closing Costs: Since you will be skipping financing you save all the lender-associated closing costs.
-This includes application reviewing costs, loan origination costs, and even home appraisal costs in some cases.
+- You will cut down on the Closing Costs: Since you will be skipping financing, you will save all the lender-associated closing costs.
+This includes application review costs, loan origination costs, and even home appraisal costs in some cases.

-- A Significant Liquidity is Tied Up: A big chunk of your investment gets trapped in a non-liquid asset.
-If an emergency arises, you will have limited liquid funds in hand.
+- A Significant Liquidity is Locked Up: A big chunk of your investment gets trapped in a non-liquid asset.
+If an emergency arises, you will have limited liquid funds on hand.
 Assess such emergencies before making a cash offer on a house.

-- You will Lose Out on Mortgage-related Tax Benefits: Mortgage payers enjoy tax incentives in the form of mortgage interest deductions.
+- You will Lose Out on Mortgage-related Tax Benefits: Mortgage borrowers enjoy tax incentives in the form of mortgage interest deductions.
 As a cash buyer, you will miss out on these benefits.

-» Pros and Cons of a Cash Offer on a House: Read before you make a cash offer
+» Pros and Cons of a Cash Offer on a House: Read before buying a home for cash.

 When Should You Make Cash Offers?